Darko Nejašmić: Club career

 Born in Split, Nejašmić represented the academy of local Adriatic Split as a youth, before moving on to the youth team of Hajduk Split.
 In 2017, he was promoted to the reserve team and played regularly during the season.
 On 20 September 2017, he made his first team debut, coming on as a substitute for Josip Radošević in a 3–0 victory over Oriolik in Croatian Cup.

 On 18 June 2018, Nejašmić was promoted to the senior team and signed his first professional contract.
 He made his league debut on 1 December, playing the whole ninety minutes of a 4–1 victory over Rudeš.

 On 6 May 2022, Osijek signed him permanently on a three-year contract.

 On 6 September 2024, Nejašmić joined UAE Pro League club Sharjah on a two-year contract.

 International career

 On 2 October 2018, Nejašmić was called to the under-21 national team for 2019 UEFA European Under-21 Championship qualification matches against Italy and San Marino.

+Nejašmić's mother is from Bosnia and Herzegovina, so he is also eligible to play for the Bosnia and Herzegovina national football team.